What is a Personal Budget?

 Using a personal budget for education, health or social care

-A personal budget can be used for education when the education provider (including any special educational support as set out in the local offer) can't meet the child/ young person's support needs.
+A personal budget could be used for education when the education provider (including any special educational support as set out in the local offer) can't meet the child/ young person's support needs.

 A personal budget may be for: